k0w4lk/gulp-project-init/README.md

-This is a gulp package for creation lightweight frontend projects.
+This is a gulp package for creation web-sites and simple web-applications.

+Elements with attribute [data-translation] should be empty not to loose content after translation.